shijunjing/cbmc/src/goto-programs/README.md

 exiting a function. \ref goto_trace_stept::function is the function being returned from.

+If the function has a return value, an \ref assignment-step-structure assignment will be made to a variable with identifier with suffix
+\ref remove_returns::RETURN_VALUE_SUFFIX.

 \subsection assignment-step-structure Assignment

 An assignment step has the goto_trace_stept::typet
 \ref goto_trace_stept::typet::ASSIGNMENT and signifies that the program is making an assignment to a variable.
 For an assignment LHS = RHS, the step contains the symbol representing the LHS
 (\ref goto_trace_stept::full_lhs) and the value expression representing the RHS (\ref goto_trace_stept::full_lhs_value).

 \subsubsection java-assignments Java Assignments